lopukhov/unbox/README.md

 $ cp ./target/x86_64-unknown-linux-musl/optimized/unbox ~/.local/bin/
 ```

-But it is not needed, you can also use:
+But if you prefer a dynamically linked binary, you can also use:

 ```sh
 $ cargo build --profile optimized